LNG, coal lead 2021 commodities rally as markets eye COVID-19 for next move - NewsBreak

 Record coal and natural gas prices led to a severe power crunch from Europe to India and China in 2021.

-Asian LNG rallied more than 200%, while Asia's benchmark coal prices doubled.
+Asian LNG LNG-AS rallied more than 200%, while Asia's benchmark coal prices doubled.

 “Global LNG demand grew by 20 million tonnes per year in 2021 with Asia accounting for virtually all of this growth,” said Valery Chow, head of Asia gas and LNG research at Wood Mackenzie, adding that more than 20% growth in demand from China has made it the world’s top importer, overtaking Japan.